Corporate Crime and Punishment: An Empirical Study

 Date Written: February 17, 2020

-In this paper, we take important first steps in determining how corporate crime, and financial institution crime in particular, is responding to the DOJ’s enforcement regime and its shifting priorities.
-Specifically, we proxy for financial crime using three novel sources: the Financial Crimes Enforcement Network (FinCEN) Suspicious Activity Reports (SARs), consumer complaints made to the Consumer Financial Protection Bureau (CFPB), and whistleblower complaints made to the Securities and Exchange Commission (SEC).
-Each source reveals a steep increase in complaints or reports indicative of financial institution misconduct.
-We also examine levels of public company recidivism, which are also on the rise.
-And we document a potential cause: recidivist companies are much larger than non-recidivist companies, but they receive smaller fines than non-recidivist companies (measured as a percentage of assets and revenue).
-In theory, high fines can supply adequate deterrence by themselves, but our results indicate that it might not be politically feasible to levy a sufficiently high fine to deter future incidents of corporate crime.
-Put differently, for large companies, criminal penalties may be just another cost of doing business—and quite a reasonable cost at that.
+In this paper, we take important first steps in determining whether corporate crime, and financial institution crime in particular, is on the rise.
+Specifically, we proxy for corporate crime using three novel sources: the Financial Crimes Enforcement Network (FinCEN) Suspicious Activity Reports (SARs), consumer complaints made to the Consumer Financial Protection Bureau (CFPB), and whistleblower complaints made to the Securities and Exchange Commission (SEC).
+Each source reveals an increase in complaints or reports indicative of corporate misconduct in the wake of the 2008 financial crisis.
+We also examine levels of public company recidivism and find that they are also on the rise.
+And we document a potential explanation: recidivist companies are much larger than non-recidivist companies, but they receive smaller fines than non-recidivist companies (measured as a percentage of market capitalization and revenue).
+Put simply, for large companies, criminal penalties may be just another cost of doing business—and quite a low cost at that.
 We conclude by offering recommendations for enforcement agencies and policymakers.
-In particular, we observe that many of the assumptions inherent to classical law and economics theory are inaccurate with respect to white-collar crime.
-Fines large enough to deter malfeasance are large and potentially infinite—well outside the possibility set for policymakers.
-The DOJ should therefore consider other ways of securing deterrence, such as by increasing penalties against guilty individuals.
+In particular, our results suggest that enforcers are unlikely to achieve optimal deterrence using fines alone.
+Enforcement agencies should therefore consider other ways of securing deterrence, such as by seeking penalties against guilty individuals and the top executives who facilitate their crimes.

 Keywords: corporate crime, financial crisis, deterrence, law and economics, enforcement